 Q. Is there anything I can do to help someone with sensory input disorders prepare for this new experience?

-A. Goodspeed features a video social story on our website to help people with sensory input disorders prepare to see the show.
-We also have a plot synopsis and downloadable written social story available to attendees.
+A. Goodspeed offers a number of pre-show resources to help people with sensory input disorders prepare to see the show.
+CLICK HERE to view a “Coming to the Theatre” social story video, a plot synopsis, a downloadable written social story, and an Audience Insights Guide along with video clips from the show.
 Additionally, we can arrange tours of the theatre before you come to the performance.
-If you are interested in a tour, please contact Kate Micari at 860.873.8664 x316.
-There will be a “meet your seat” experience at 2PM on September 3, an hour before the performance beings.
-Attendees are welcome to come early to see their seat, view the set on stage, and meet our friendly staff.
+If you are interested in a tour, please contact Kate Micari-Miller at 860.615.0316.
+There will be a “meet your seat” experience an hour before the performance begins and attendees are welcome to come early to see their seat, view the set on stage, and meet our friendly staff and some cast members.

 Q. Can someone in a wheelchair attend?